 Archaeological discovery at Attingham

-The remains of an Anglo Saxon hall have been discovered by archaeologists on the wider estate at Attingham.
+The remains of an Anglo Saxon hall were discovered by archaeologists in 2017 on the wider estate at Attingham.
 Only a small number of halls like this have been excavated in Britain making this a really exciting discovery.

 The site was first thought to contain archaeological remains in 1975 when an aerial photograph was captured from the air, showing a complex set of cropmarks.